ProximaMonkey/ComicSpider/README.markdown

 Just a personal tool.

 Maybe use mono will make the project more open, but now windows only.
-I provide a programmable interface to control the search behavior of producer: [Jint](http://jint.codeplex.com/).
+I provide a programmable interface to control the search behavior of producer: [Lua Interface](http://luaforge.net/projects/luainterface/).
+VC++ runtime is required for Lua, I put it in the ComicSpider/Asset/vcredist_x86.exe

 Techniques required

 * C#, .NET3.5, WPF, http
 * SQLite
 * html5, css3, js, jQuery
+* Lua

 # Spider main work flow
 There are two main task queues: